What is a Multi-wire branch circuit?

 Picture shows how a multi-wire branch circuit works.

 How a multi-wire branch circuit works.
+Main/other breakers not shown for clarity.

 Multi-Wire Branch Circuit Requirements